Stockholm-AI/stockholm-ai/README.md

 * `jekyll serve`
 * open `localhost:4000` in your web browser

+It is tested to work with `jekyll 3.8.5`

 # Full Local Debug Deploy
 To serve the website as it is being deployed live, including the nginx server
 * Install docker